John Bell Hood: Legacy

 John Bell Hood is interred in the Hennen family tomb at Metairie Cemetery in New Orleans.
-He is memorialized by Hood County in Texas and the U.S. Army installation, Fort Hood, in central Texas.
+He is memorialized by Hood County in Texas, and by the U.S. Army installation Fort Hood which was named in his honor until May 9, 2023.

-The National Defense Authorization Act for Fiscal Year 2021, passed over an attempted veto by President Trump, includes a provision that all 10 Army bases named after prominent Confederate military leaders, including Fort Hood, be renamed.
+The National Defense Authorization Act for Fiscal Year 2021, passed by Congress overriding a previous veto by President Trump, includes a provision that all 10 Army bases named after prominent Confederate military leaders, including Fort Hood, be renamed.

 There was a John B. Hood Junior High School at 7625 Hume Dr. in Dallas, Texas, but it was renamed in 2016.

 There was a John B. Hood Junior High School at 601 E. 38th St. in Odessa, Texas, but it was renamed in 2015.

 Hood Street in Hollywood, Florida, was renamed in 2018.

-Stephen Vincent Benét's poem "Army of Northern Virginia" included a poignant passage about Hood:
+Stephen Vincent Benét's poem "Army of Northern Virginia" included a passage about Hood: